chef/chef-web-docs/chef_master/source/aws_marketplace.rst

      $ sudo chef-marketplace-ctl upgrade --automate

-  .. note:: Chef Automate and Chef server services will be unavailable while the software is updated.
+  .. note:: Chef Automate and Chef Infra Server services will be unavailable while the software is updated.

-* Upgrade the Chef server package by using the following command:
+* Upgrade the Chef Infra Server package by using the following command:

   .. code-block:: bash

      $ sudo chef-marketplace-ctl upgrade --server

-  .. note:: Chef server services will be unavailable while the software is updated.
+  .. note:: Chef Infra Server services will be unavailable while the software is updated.

 * Upgrade the Chef Marketplace package by using the following command: